-At Janssen Law, PLC, we have extensive experience establishing many kinds of trusts.
-Our attorneys also understand how frustrating Medicaid issues can be.
-We are on your side, helping you navigate both your estate planning and Medicaid concerns and options.
-We will take the time to evaluate your situation to protect your best interests.
+At Janssen Law, PLC, attorney Dallas Janssen has extensive experience establishing many kinds of trusts.
+He also understands how frustrating Medicaid issues can be.
+He will be on your side, helping you navigate both your estate planning and Medicaid concerns and options.
+He will take the time to evaluate your situation to protect your best interests.

 How Does A Miller Trust Work?

 A Miller Trust places your income in a trust of which you are the beneficiary.
-The trust provides you with small monthly allowances from your income, so you can qualify for Medicaid.
+The trust provides you with small monthly allowances from your income so that you can qualify for Medicaid.